Do you find it hard to get motivated to tackle complicated projects at home or work?

 You feel defeated and disappointed at yourself for not performing at your best or completing the goals that you set out to finish.

-You criticize yourself because of your inability to get rid of unhealthy habits, such as overeating, drinking or using recreational drugs.
+You criticize yourself because of your inability to get rid of unhealthy habits, such as overeating.

 You feel you are too lazy to engage in successful weight loss or exercise routine.